SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Doing research in the SSH OS landscape/Defining Open Science_concepts and pillars:dimensions.md

 ### Pillars

 To enhance our definition of Open Science, it is beneficial to examine the foundational pillars of Open Science as detailed in the advisory paper '[Open Science and its role in universities: a roadmap for cultural change,' published by the League of European Research Universities](https://www.leru.org/publications/open-science-and-its-role-in-universities-a-roadmap-for-cultural-change) (LERU).
 This document offers critical insights into the integral components that support the Open Science framework.

 In this roadmap, the authors outline 8 dimensions:

 -   The future of Scholarly publishing

 -   FAIR Data

 -   The European Open Science Cloud (EOSC)

 -   Education and skills

 -   Rewards and incentives

 -   Next-generation metrics

 -   Research Integrity

 -   Citizen Science

-These various dimensions underscore the transformative impact of the Open Science movement on research culture and highlight its ambition to foster engagement with societal stakeholders.
+These different dimensions underscore the transformative impact of the Open Science movement on research culture and highlight its ambition to foster engagement with societal stakeholders.

-In the initial section, we've outlined a working definition of Open Science to establish a shared baseline for comprehension of this crucial concept.
-As future trainers, you'll have the flexibility to tailor this definition to better suit the specific needs and backgrounds of your prospective audiences.
+In the first section, we've outlined a working definition of Open Science to provide a common basis for understanding this crucial concept.
+As future trainers, you'll have the flexibility to adapt this definition to better suit the specific needs and backgrounds of your future audiences.

 ### Related Material (TOT)